How many countries are members of the IEA?

 Why are some members of the OECD not IEA member countries?

 To be a member country of the IEA, a country must be a member country of the OECD.
 However, membership in the OECD does not automatically result in membership in the IEA.
-As of March 2012, Chile, Estonia, Iceland, Israel, Mexico and Slovenia were members of the OECD but not of the IEA.
-In order to become a member country of the IEA, countries must meet certain requirements.
-As of March 2012, Chile and Estonia were IEA candidates.
+As of 2015, Chile, Iceland, Israel, Mexico and Slovenia were members of the OECD but not of the IEA.
+In order to become a member country of the IEA, countries must meet certain requirements (see preceding FAQ.
+As of 2015, Chile and Mexico were candidates for IEA accession.

 Does the IEA work with non-member countries?

 Yes.
-Growing economic interdependence, an increasingly global energy market and environmental issues make IEA relations with non-member countries, industry, international organisations and other stakeholders especially important.
-Some 55% of global energy consumption in 2009 took place outside the OECD.
-Collectively, non-OECD countries are set to account for nearly 90% of the growth in global energy demand through to 2035.
-Directed by its member countries, the IEA has developed close co-operative working relationships with major energy consuming nations, such as China and India, and has strengthened ties with key producers, such as Russia and some OPEC member countries.
+Growing economic interdependence, an increasingly global energy market and environmental issues make IEA relations with non-member countries as well as industry, other international organisations and other stakeholders especially important.
+About 60% of global energy consumption in 2012 took place outside the OECD.
+Collectively, non-OECD countries are set to account for more than 95% of the growth in global energy demand through to 2040 under the central scenario of the World Energy Outlook.
+Directed by its member countries, the IEA has developed close co-operative working relationships with major energy-consuming nations such as China and India, and it has strengthened ties with key producers, including some OPEC member countries.
 Other priority partner countries include Brazil, Indonesia, Mexico and South Africa.

-The IEA studies energy-related developments in energy producing and consuming countries throughout the world, and examines the global context for policy decisions.
+In addition, the IEA studies energy-related developments in energy producing and consuming countries throughout the world, and examines the global context for policy decisions.
 Energy sector surveys undertaken by the IEA include a lengthening list of non-member countries.
-The Agency hosts periodic multilateral technical-level meetings with experts from energy producing and consuming countries to promote understanding and co-operation; organises seminar/workshops on specific topics, such as emergency response policies, and energy efficiency and regulatory issues with non-member countries; and, has recently developed a more formal training and capacity building programme.
+The Agency hosts periodic multilateral technical-level meetings with experts from energy producing and consuming countries to promote understanding and co-operation; organises seminar/workshops on specific topics, such as emergency response policies, and energy efficiency and regulatory issues with non-member countries; and has developed and expanded a formal training and capacity building programme.

 How often does the IEA conduct policy analysis of member countries?

 Approximately every four years, the policies of individual member countries are reviewed in-depth by a team of peers led by the IEA.
 In intervening years, brief standard reviews update the main energy policy developments and report on progress in implementing the recommendations of the in-depth reviews.
-All of these reviews are published, along with a synthesis report highlighting important cross-cutting policy issues.
+All of these reviews are published, along with a synthesis report highlighting important cross-cutting policy issues; the reviews can be found via each member country's webpage on the IEA website.
 In-depth energy policy reviews of non-member countries are also conducted from time to time.
 The IEA undertakes policy analysis and co-operates in the development of policies in the areas of energy efficiency, energy diversification (electricity, natural gas, coal, renewable energy sources) and the integration of environmental concerns into energy policies.